Chef Xiomara Marquéz spices up Puerto Rican and Spanish cuisine with bold flavors and a playful twist.

 My passion for cooking was born with me, as my father's side of the family dedicated themselves to making pasteles during Christmas.
 I still remember making my first arroz con pollo (rice with chicken) with my paternal grandmother and my first pasteles with my beloved Aunt Betzaida.
 My mother was always an excellent cook, and from my maternal grandmother, I inherited a love for baking.
 I began making birthday cakes and creating delicious desserts with her.

-As time went on, with all this running through my veins, I met my husband, who is an expert in classic Spanish cuisine.
+As time went on, with all this running through my veins, I met my mentor, who is an expert in classic Spanish cuisine.
 This is where my extensive knowledge of traditional Spanish cooking, the motherland's cuisine, comes from.
 I feel like I've always had it in my blood.
 As a Puerto Rican, I carry the Boricua flavor in me.

 La Pícara Restaurant entrance.